backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/KMS Working.md

 > [!note] If you don't need to perform envelope encryption immediately then use *GenerateDataKeyWithoutPlaintext*

 > [!important]- For encrypting EBS we need access to 2 APIs: `GenerateDataKeyWithoutPlaintext` and `Decrypt`

+> [!question]- A development team has created a new IAM user that has `s3:putObject` permission to write to an S3 bucket.
+This S3 bucket uses server-side encryption with AWS KMS managed keys (SSE-KMS) as the default encryption.
+Using the access key ID and the secret access key of the IAM user, the application received an access denied error when calling the `PutObject` API.
+> Correct the policy of the IAM user to allow the `kms:GenerateDataKey` action.

 ## SSE KMS Deep Dive
 - SSE-KMS leverages the *GenerateDataKey* & *Decrypt* KMS API calls